upb-lea/openmodelica-microgrid-gym/docs/user guide/OpenModelica.md

 ---
 #### Creating Microgrids with OpenModelica
-The microgrids are created with a userdefined library provided in the [grid.mo](../../fmu)
+The microgrids are created with a userdefined library provided in the [grid.mo](../../fmu) located in the folder fmu.

 The package "grid" contains a library with every components required for creating the microgrids.